If you’re not sure about what music production software to use, let me give you the only piece of information you need.

 As a Cubase user, I should be biased here.
-Well, I’m not – the only reason that I use Cubase is because it was the first music production software that I learnt to use.
+Well, I’m not – the only reason that I use Cubase is that it was the first music production software that I learned to use.
 Having tried Pro Tools, Studio One and Sonar, I came back to Cubase simply because I could work with it faster.

 Having said that, it is a quality program.
 The learning curve is steep but once you get to grips with it, you start to see where Steinberg put the experience of making music production software for years to good use.

 Cubase comes in 3 flavors – Pro, Artist, and Elements.
 Elements is the ‘lite’-est version and costs $92.
 For this, you’ll get up to 48 tracks of audio – more than enough for most home recording studios.